Savings Bond Calculator - Detailed Instructions

 If you have questions about any of the fields that are displayed, here are short descriptions of the fields displayed by the Calculator.

-- Serial Number–The serial number can be found in the lower right corner of your savings bond.
-This information is not required, but is important for record-keeping purposes if your bonds are ever lost or destroyed.
+- Bond Serial Number–The serial number can be found in the lower right corner of your paper savings bond.
+This information is not required, but is important for record-keeping purposes if your paper bonds are ever lost or destroyed.

-- Series–The series can be found in the upper right corner of your savings bond.
-This Calculator provides values for Series EE, I, and E savings bonds.
+- Series–The series can be found in the upper right corner of your paper savings bond.
+This Calculator provides values for paper savings bonds of these series: EE, I, E.

-- Denomination–The face value as shown in the upper left corner of your bond.
+- Denomination–The face value as shown in the upper left corner of your paper bond.

-- Issue Date–The date your bond was issued.
-It’s the month and year printed on the right side of your bond, below the Series.
+- Issue Date–The date your paper bond was issued.
+It’s the month and year printed on the right side of your paper bond, below the series.

-- # Bonds–The number of bonds you’ve entered into this inventory.
+- # Bonds–The number of paper bonds you’ve entered into this inventory.

-- Total Price–The total money you paid to buy the bonds in this inventory.
+- Total Price–The total money you paid to buy the paper bonds in this inventory.

-- Total Value–The combined cash value of the bonds listed in this inventory as of the date in the ‘Value as of’ box.
-This is what you’d receive if you cashed all of these bonds.
+- Total Value–The combined cash value of the paper bonds listed in this inventory as of the date in the ‘Value as of’ box.
+This is what you’d receive if you cashed all of these paper bonds in that month.

-- Year-to-Date Interest–The total amount of interest accumulated by the bonds in this inventory from January of the year listed in the ‘Value as of’ box through the date given.
+- YTD Interest– Year-to-Date interest.
+The total amount of interest accumulated by the paper bonds in this inventory from January of the year listed in the ‘Value as of’ box through the date given.

-- Issue Price–The money you paid to buy each bond in this inventory.
+- Issue Price–The money you paid to buy each paper bond in this inventory.